LeweyM/stroller-compatibility/README.md

 ## Todos:

-- [x] deployment to fly.io and supabase
+- [ ] Build The App
     - [x] view strollers for a brand
     - [x] view seats for a brand
     - [x] view compatibility of a seat and a stroller
     - [x] urls for products should be name not id
     - [x] active filtering dropdown for products
     - [x] basic UI designs
     - [x] product images
     - [x] default product images
     - [x] button to 'select another product' for product_a on fits page
     - [ ] set brand on the product model, not submodels
     - [ ] admin user for updating products and brands
-- [ ] import product data via csv (script?)
     - [ ] responsive flow for mobile
     - [ ] logo header
+    - [ ] CI pipeline for deployment on push
+    - [ ] image CDN
+- [ ] Populate The DB
     - [ ] populate initial product database from https://www.babylist.com/hello-baby/car-seat-stroller-compatibility
     - [ ] populate initial product database maxicosi compatibility pdf
+    - [ ] import product data via csv (script?)
+    - [ ] pipeline to process amazon reviews for compatibility information
+- [ ] Market
     - [ ] hosting on a domain
-- [ ] CI pipeline for deployment on push
+    - [ ] seo optimization for combinatorial urls
-- [ ] pipeline to process amazon reviews for compatibility information
+    - [ ] post to some blogs / forums
-- [ ] image CDN
+- [ ] Profit
     - [ ] legally using images
+    - [ ] set up affiliate marketing accounts
+    - [ ] affiliate marketing links
+    - [ ] google analytics